-Like other milkweeds, this plant is a nectar source for many species of butterflies, giving it its common name.
-It is also a caterpillar and larva host for the monarch butterfly, which may blend in with the abundant clusters of vibrant orange flowers that cover the tops of the plants in summer.
+Butterfly weed, like other milkweeds is a nectar source for many species of butterflies, giving it its common name.
+It is also a caterpillar and larva host for the monarch butterfly, which may blend in with the abundant clusters of vibrant orange flowers that cover the tops of these perennial plants in summer.
 Butterfly weed is native to prairies and glades in the Chicago area and the Midwest.

 - North America